iwdgo/testinghello/README.md

 Test of hello app can be done offline (server is not running) or online.
 If online, it can be deployed locally (no network) or on a server.

-Test is executed:
+Tests are performed:
-- offline: by starting the server and calling the handler directly.
+- offline: by calling the handler directly.
+No server is started.

-- online without network by issuing an http request and verifying the response of the web site.
+- online without network: by issuing an http request and verifying the response of the started website.
--- To start the site locally, use `src>go run .`

-- online with network (app is deployed) by issuing an http request and verifying the response of the web site.
+- online with network (app is deployed): by issuing an http request and verifying the response of the deployed website.

+Use as standalone module:
+- To start the site locally, use `src>go run .`

--- use the standard set up (`app.yaml`) to deploy on Google Cloud which requires an account.
+- use the standard set up (`app.yaml`) to deploy on Google Cloud which requires to create an account.
     `src>gcloud app deploy app.yaml`

-### v2.0.2
+### v1.1.0

 All previous solutions have been removed including comments as their use on GCP is deprecated Previous release is tagged but requires ad hoc set up.